Skip Ribbon Commands

 • if necessary, complete all written details on the front cover of the response materials

-• ensure that the memory device used by the student to save their responses and the response materials are returned inside the gold envelope
+• ensure that the memory device used and the response materials are returned with the responses of the main cohort.

-• check that the memory device is clearly labelled with the VCAA student number, external assessment name and examination centre number.
+• clearly label the memory device with the VCAA student number, external assessment name and examination centre number.

 Students:

-• must use a stand-alone computer or tablet that has access to a word-processing package and approved software only
+• must use a stand-alone computer and/or ta blet that has access to a word-processing package and approved software only

 • must not access any other programs, files, or data.
 Any use of other programs, files or data constitutes a breach of VCAA rules and will be subject to appropriate disciplinary procedures

-• may only access the dictionary function in examinations where a dictionary is allowed
+• may access the dictionary function in examinations where a dictionary is allowed

-• may access the spellchecker facility in the word-processing package only.
+• may access the spellchecker function in the word-processing package only.
 Use of predictive text or predictive software is not allowed

 • must not set language to any language other than English in the word-processing package